Minimising sedentary time is vital for good health – Even whilst on holiday!

 We are becoming increasingly aware of the risks associated with being sedentary for too long.
-Not only can being inactive increase our risk of suffering from long-term health conditions such as cardiovascular disease, diabetes and obesity, but it’s also a leading cause of early death at a population wide level.
+Not only can being inactive increase our risk of suffering from long-term health conditions such as cardiovascular disease, diabetes and obesity, but it’s also a leading cause of premature death globally.

 A recent study looked at the effect two weeks of physical inactivity had on various markers of cardiovascular and metabolic health.
 Physically active individuals were recruited to take part in the study and were asked to reduce their daily level of physical activity.
 This led to an increased daily sedentary time of 1 hour 43 minutes on average.
 So, is it really possible for someone who leads an otherwise healthy and active lifestyle to still be at a higher risk of developing a long-term health condition simply because of a two-week holiday spent lounging by the poolside?